gradle/gradle/design-docs/publication-model.md

 * A `withXml` action can be used to modify the generated `pom.xml`.
 * Decent error message when the `withXml` action fails.
 * Descriptor contains non-ascii characters.
-* Copy existing Maven publication tests and rework to use `maven-publish` plugin.

 ## Allow Ivy module descriptor to be generated without publishing to a repository